Yandex Cloud

 --output output.json

-# Get the image file name to use it later.
+# Get the image file name to use later in the request.

 IMAGE_BASE_NAME=$(basename -- "$f")